theanimatorspal/Triyamik/README.md

 Instead of slides, you get full control over 3D nodes, cameras, buttons, lines, networks... and maybe your own sanity.

 > 💡 It's like Prezi, if Prezi was a demon.
-> 🛠️ Built to render security presentations like *HTTP Request Smuggling* with animations, tiltedy effects, and all that jazz.

 ---